-Mr. Surbey is one of the founders of Birchcliff and served as the Vice President, Corporate Development and Corporate Secretary of the Corporation and its predecessor entities from July 2004 to June 30, 2017.
+Mr. Surbey is one of the founders of Birchcliff and served as the Vice President, Corporate Development and Corporate Secretary of the Corporation and its predecessor entities from July 2004 to June 30, 2017, and remained an employee of Birchcliff until December 31, 2022.
 Prior to Birchcliff, he served as the Vice President, Corporate Development of Case Resources Inc., the Senior Vice President, Corporate Development of Big Bear Exploration Ltd. and the Vice President, Corporate Development of Stampeder Exploration Ltd. Mr. Surbey was previously a senior partner with the law firm Howard, Mackie (now Borden Ladner Gervais LLP).

-Mr. Surbey holds a Bachelor of Engineering degree and a Bachelor of Laws degree from McGill University and is a member of the Law Society of Alberta and the Society of Petroleum Engineers.
-He is also a member of the Alberta Securities Commission's Petroleum Advisory Committee.
+Mr. Surbey holds a Bachelor of Engineering degree and a Bachelor of Laws degree from McGill University and is a member of the Society of Petroleum Engineers.
+He is a retired member of the Law Society of Alberta and was previously a member of the Alberta Securities Commission's Petroleum Advisory Committee.